Kızılada Lighthouse

-The Kızılada Lighthouse (Kızılada Feneri) is an historical lighthouse still in use, which is located on the island Kızılada in the Gulf of Fethiye, southwestern Turkey.
+The Kızılada Lighthouse (Kızılada Feneri) is a historical lighthouse still in use, which is located on the island Kızılada in the Gulf of Fethiye, southwestern Turkey.
 (Note: The "Turkish phrase for a lighthouse is fener (plural fenerler) or deniz feneri ('sea lantern').")

 History

 The masonry lighthouse was constructed in 1910 by Frenchmen on the southern point of the island.
 The 13 m-tall lighthouse tower with a gallery around the lantern room has the form of a cylinder and is white painted.
 A one-story keeper's house is attached to it.
 At a focal height of 32 m, it flashes white every 5 seconds, which is visible at a range of 15 nmi.
 It is also equıipped with racon device.
 Operated and maintained by the Coastal Safety Authority (Kıyı Emniyeti Genel Müdürlüğü) of the Ministry of Transport and Communication, it is listed in Turkey under the code "TUR-037" and registered internationally under E5841.
 The lighthouse was renovated in 2007, and is powered by a wind turbine.
 It is floodlit at night.

 In 2007, the lighthouse was opened to tourism pursuant to a 49-year lease to the Kizilada Tourism Corporation.
 A seafood restaurant was opened next to the lighthouse in 2007, and the next year a hostel with nine rooms was added.

-In 2008, a 31.47-grams silver coin was minted with the lighthouse's profile.
+In 2008, a 31.47-gram silver coin was minted with the lighthouse's profile.